co-cart/co-cart/readme.txt

 ## Enhancments

-* Deprecated: Upgrade Warning notice.
+* Deprecated the upgrade warning notice.
 * Shipping rates now return meta data if any.
 Thanks to [@gabrielandujar](https://github.com/gabrielandujar) for contributing.
 * Stock check improved when adding item by checking the remaining stock instead.
 * Load Cart from Session to allow registered customers to merge a guest cart. - Thanks to [@ashtarcommunications](https://github.com/ashtarcommunications) for contributing.